vmware-archive/postfacto/README.md

 ## Deployment

 Download the [latest release](https://github.com/pivotal/postfacto/releases) and follow the included instructions on deploying your own instance of Postfacto.

+_Note: Postfacto **does not** support being deployed from source, it must be deployed from a packaged version/archived release._

 ## Features